digital-analysis-co/digital-analysis-co/docs/blog/posts/google_ads_clicks_google_analytics_sessions_performance_pmax.md

 > Performance Max is a goal-based campaign type that allows performance advertisers to access all of their Google Ads inventory from a single campaign.
 It's designed to complement your keyword-based Search campaigns to help you find more converting customers across all of Google's channels like YouTube, Display, Search, Discover, Gmail, and Maps.

 On performance max campaigns, clicks can mean different interaction types.
-They are not necessarily clicks to the website, they could be Display, Youtube or Gmail ad expansion clicks.
+They are not necessarily clicks to the website, they could be Display, YouTube or Gmail ad expansion clicks.

 I'm not sure how to verify this is the issue, I could not find a click interaction type dimension in the Google Ads report builder, but the discrepancy is unique to the PMAX ads campaign and the description fits what we are seeing.